skuro/lambdalf/README.md

 ### Opening a REPL

 For security reasons (i.e. it opens a massive script injection attack hole!) the NREPL server included in lambdalf is not running by default.
-To enable it (keeping in mind that it opens a massive script injection attack hole!) an HTTP POST Web Script is provided at /alfresco/service/clojure/nrepl.
+To enable it (keeping in mind that it opens a massive script injection attack hole!) an administrator-only HTTP POST Web Script is provided at
+/alfresco/service/clojure/nrepl.
 For a default installation of Alfresco on localhost, you can run:

 ```shell
     $ curl -u admin:admin -X POST http://localhost:8080/alfresco/service/clojure/nrepl
 ```

 to enable the NREPL server.
-The Web Script will respond with the port that the NREPL server is running on (default is 7888).
-From there you can use leiningen's built-in NREPL client to connect to this NREPL:
+The Web Script's JSON response includes the port that the NREPL server is running on (default is 7888).
+From there you can use leiningen's built-in NREPL client to connect to the NREPL server:

 ```shell
     $ lein repl :connect 7888